Anacardiaceae (cashew family) Pistacia

 Virtually unknown in Western horticulture and entirely eclipsed by its more famous cousin P. chinensis, the Atlas terebinth nevertheless holds its own in some of the Bible’s most dramatic moments.

-Atlas pistache is widely used as understock for pistachio nut, and is somewhat weedy in certain areas of California, including at Jasper Ridge, where several male and a female tree may be seen.
-One with striking vermilion fall color is on Lakeshore Drive, on the left, about 70 feet after you take the first left turn upon entering the Preserve (map pin).
-Its somewhat bluish, pinnately-compound, alternate leaves distinguish it from native trees and shrubs at Jasper Ridge.
-On campus, it can be confused with aptly-named Schinus terebinthifolia, but the latter has a terminal leaflet that is longer than the laterals, and has roughly toothed leaflet margins compared to the smooth margins of the Atlas pistache.
-Also, the Schinus is more leathery (it is evergreen) and its leaf midrib noticeably more winged.
+Atlas pistache is widely used as understock for the pistachio nut and can be somewhat weedy in parts of California, including at Jasper Ridge, where several male and a female tree may be seen.
+One with striking vermilion fall color grows on Lakeshore Drive, on the left, about 70 feet after taking the first left upon entering the Preserve.
+Its somewhat bluish, pinnately compound, alternate leaves distinguish it from native trees and shrubs at Jasper Ridge.

 Illustrations: Jasper Ridge photos.